 What is patient-centered care?

 Although there isn’t a generally accepted definition of patient-centered care, the term has fast become popularized among professionals in all healthcare settings.
 Patient-centered care is a category that is typified by the provision of enhanced medical experiences, where patients feel involved, respected, and enabled throughout the process.
-It is also a style of care that can be used by various categories of healthcare professionals that work with different patients.
+It is also a style of care used by various categories of healthcare professionals working with different patients.

-One reason why there isn’t one generally accepted definition is that there are different aspects to it.
-One aspect involves treating patients with empathy and respect while providing all the support they require to make the right decisions regarding their course of treatment and general health.
-This means that if a patient requires treatment for a condition or ailment, the health professional attending to him must ensure that they are aware of their diagnosis, treatment plans, test results, and potential outcomes of the treatment.
-It will also mean that patient involvement is taken seriously at every step of the treatment.
+There isn’t any generally accepted definition because it has different aspects.
+One part involves treating patients with empathy and respect while providing all the support they require to make the right decisions regarding their course of treatment and general health.
+Suppose a patient requires treatment for a condition or ailment.
+In that case, the health professional must ensure that they know their diagnosis, treatment plans, test results, and potential treatment outcomes.
+It will also mean patient involvement is taken seriously at every treatment step.

 Another aspect of patient-centered care is the involvement of family members and guardians in the treatment process.
 Not only is the patient informed about important decisions, but the trusted family members are also provided with resources that help them understand the treatment provided.